JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Policy 5.2b of the London Plan](http://35percent.org/img/lpextractzerocarbon.png)

  @.
 Policy 3.6.7 of the AAAP envisaged this requirement for zero carbon homes: _"The government has announced the intention of ensuring that all homes are CfSH Level 6 by 2016.
 Proposals will need to comply with these regulations where these are more stringent than CfSH Level 4."_

+@.
+Southwark’s SPD on Sustainable Design and Construction says that 95% of all demolition waste must be either re-used or recycled, in line with the London Plan requirement.
+No evidence has been provided to show that the Scheme is compliant with this policy.

 ## Breach of public realm and sunlight/daylight requirements
  @.
 It was pointed out during the previous inquiry that the tall buildings (all private units) running east to west along the frontage to Burgess Park, will result in a significant number of homes in the affordable blocks behind them failing to meet BRE minimum daylight requirements.